wellcomecollection/storage-service/docs/how-are-requests-routed.md

     Requests from the target group are initially routed to the nginx container, and then passed to the app container.
     The separate nginx container lets us apply some HTTP-specific config that's shared among all our apps (e.g. CORS).

+    The nginx container runs on port 9000; the app container runs on port 9001.
+    Only port 9000 is externally accessible.